-$$SPL = 20 \log (P/P_o) dB$$
+$$SPL = 20 \log (P/P_0)dB$$

-where P is the effective rms (root-mean-square) sound pressure, P_O is the reference pressure, and the logarithm (log) is to the base 10.
+where P is the effective rms sound pressure, $P_0$ is the reference pressure, and the logarithm (log) is to the base 10.
 The reference pressure for measurements concerned with hearing is usually taken as 20 micropascals (Pa), which is the approximate threshold of hearing for the human ear.
 A logarithmic scale is used to encompass the wide range of sound levels present in the environment.
-The range of human hearing is from 0 dB up to about 140 dB, a ratio of 10 million in pressure (EPA, 1978).
+The range of human hearing is from 0 dB up to about 140 dB, a ratio of 10 million in sound pressure levels (USEPA, 1978).

-Logarithmic scales, such as the decibel scale, are not directly additive: to combine decibel levels, the dB values must be converted back to their respective equivalent pressure values, the total rms pressure level found, and the dB value of the total recalculated.
+Logarithmic scales, such as the dB scale, are not directly additive: to combine dB levels, the dB values must be converted back to their respective equivalent pressure values, the total rms pressure level found, and the dB value of the total recalculated.
 For example, adding two sounds of equal level on the dB scale results in a 3 dB increase in sound level.
-Such an increase in sound pressure level of 3 dB, which corresponds to a doubling of the energy in the sound wave, is barely discernible by the human ear.
+Such an increase in SPL of 3 dB, which corresponds to a doubling of the energy in the sound wave, is barely discernible by the human ear.
 It requires an increase of about 10 dB in SPL to produce a subjective doubling of sound level for humans.
-The upper range of hearing for humans (140 dB) corresponds to a sharply painful response (EPA, 1978).
-The computation method described above was incorporated into the derivation of a distance weighted mean noise level as a summary measure for each alternative,
+The upper range of hearing for humans (140 dB) corresponds to a sharply painful response (USEPA, 1978).
+The computation method described above was incorporated into the derivation of a distance-weighted mean audible noise level as a summary measure for each alternative,

 Humans respond to sounds in the frequency range of 16 to 20,000 Hz.
-The human response depends on frequency, with the most sensitive range roughly between 2000 and 4000 Hz.
+The human response depends on frequency, with the most sensitive range is roughly between 2,000 and 4,000 Hz.
 The frequency-dependent sensitivity is reflected in various weighting scales for measuring audible noise.
 The A-weighted scale weights the various frequency components of a noise in approximately the same way that the human ear responds.
 This scale is generally used to measure and describe levels of environmental sounds such as those from vehicles or occupational sources.
 The A-weighted scale is also used to characterize transmission-line noise.
 Sound levels measured on the A-scale are expressed in units of dBA.

-AN levels and, in particular, corona-generated audible noise (see below) vary in time.
+Audible noise levels and, in particular, corona-generated audible noise (see below) vary in time.
 In order to account for fluctuating sound levels, statistical descriptors have been developed for environmental noise.
-Exceedence levels (L levels) refer to the A-weighted sound level that is exceeded for a specified percentage of the time.
-Thus, the L5 level refers to the noise level that is exceeded only 5 percent of the time.
-L50 refers to the sound level exceeded 50 percent of the time.
-Sound-level measurements and predictions for transmission lines are often expressed in terms of exceedence levels, with the L5 level representing the maximum level and the L50 level representing a median level.
+Exceedance levels (L levels) refer to the A-weighted sound level that is exceeded for a specified percentage of the time.
+Thus, the $L_5$ level refers to the noise level that is exceeded only 5 percent of the time. $L{50}$ refers to the sound level exceeded 50 percent of the time.
+Sound-level measurements and predictions for transmission lines are often expressed in terms of exceedance levels, with the $L_5$ level representing the maximum level and the $L{50}$ level representing a median level.

-Table 10 shows AN levels from various common sources.
+Table 10 shows audible noise levels from various common sources.
 Clearly, there is wide variation.
 Noise exposure depends on how much time an individual spends in different locations.
-Outdoor noise generally does not contribute to indoor levels (EPA, 1974).
-Activities in a building or residence generally dominate interior AN levels.
+Outdoor noise generally does not contribute to indoor levels (USEPA, 1974).
+Activities in a building or residence generally dominate interior audible noise levels.